-1 The initial Rand Report included the finding: "...it appears that some alcoholics do return to normal drinking with no greater likelihood of relapse that alcoholics who choose abstention...."
+1 The initial Rand Report included the finding: "...it appears that some alcoholics do return to normal drinking with no greater likelihood of relapse than alcoholics who choose abstention..."
 (Quoted in White, 1998).
-Controversies surrounding this report led to a second report that softened the initial reports findings.
+Controversies surrounding this report led to a second report that softened the initial report's findings.